 Meru Accounting

-Introduction of GCC VAT in Countries – Challenges for Business
+Introduction of VAT in GCC Countries – Challenges for business

-Table of Contents
+Contents

 The introduction of GCC VAT has changed the way businesses work in Gulf countries.
 Governments in the UAE, Saudi Arabia, Bahrain, and Oman use VAT to raise money.
 Companies must now follow new tax rules and report their sales properly.
 Understanding GCC VAT accounting is key to staying compliant.